 Basically it’s not like Devil May Cry where you just use any random attack string to KO enemies.
 In Proxy Blade Zero, each enemy has a set strategy on how to KO them.
 The challenge is to find their weak point and rinse and repeat.
 A concept that wouldn’t work in most games but in Proxy Blade Zero, it works really well.
 Enemies are varied and you will have to change your tactics quick.
 You will also find some really difficult situations where you’ll have to think outside the box.

-Proxy Blade Zero isn’t a reaction based hack n slash, parrying gives you a pretty comfortable time-frame which doesn’t punish players for poor timing.
+Proxy Blade Zero isn’t a reaction based beat-em-up, parrying gives you a pretty comfortable time-frame which doesn’t punish players for poor timing.
 This is ideal as it allows anyone to pick up and play this game which can only be a good thing.
-Proxy Blade Zero is all about quick thinking and dexterity and rewards players who can develop such skills.
+Proxy Blade Zero is all about quick thinking and dexterity, rewarding players who can develop such skills.

 As for the rest of the game, the visuals are very Tron inspired which can only be a good thing.
-I personally like how the textures feel very crisp as does the nebula skybox.
-It feels like a universe that is cool (and isn’t ruined by a “being inside a computer” plot point) and makes the world feel very technologically advanced.
+The use of color and the crisp textures combined with a colorful nebula skybox is a treat for the eyes.
+It feels like you’re traversing through a virtual world which makes for an interesting sci-fi feel.
+While it may not be the most original looking game out there, I think the use of color keeps the visuals fresh so that each area feels different.
 The levels look varied.
 There are many exterior sections, city-like sections and interior sections to spice things up.

-Sadly this is only a 2 hour long game with only 6 levels (I played on easy so it’ll be longer on harder difficulties) but it’s something you feel interested in despite it’s basic concept.
-I think a sequel to this game would be really cool, maybe to fix the controls and add even more areas because I the tron style visuals just pulled me in.
+Sadly this is only a 2 hour long game with only 6 levels but it is clearly built with a short length in mind considering how the game works.
+Proxy Blade Zero relies on its puzzling enemy design and I feel that if the game was any longer, it would have stagnated if it continued to throw the same enemies at you time and time again.
+That being said, I think a sequel to this game would be really cool, maybe to fix the controls and add even more areas because I the tron style visuals just pulled me in.